potatoqualitee/aitools/README.md

 | **Ollama** | Offline use, completely free | Free | ✅ Supported |
 | **PSOpenAI** | Image/video/audio generation and editing | Pay-per-use | ✅ Supported |

-**Choosing the right tool:**
+## Which one to use

 - **Claude** excels at complex refactoring and architectural changes where deep code understanding is critical, but can struggle with files over 400 lines
-- **Gemini 3** is exceptional for complex refactoring with its 1 million-token context window, allowing you to process entire large codebases in a single session.
+- **Gemini 3** handles complex refactoring with a massive 1 million-token context window, allowing you to process entire large codebases in one session.
 Strong at multimodal understanding (code, images, video, audio) and offers a generous free tier
-- **Copilot** shines for fast, focused tasks like blog updates, T-SQL case sensitivity conversion, fixing metadata, or quick content corrections
+- **Copilot** shines for fast, focused tasks like blog updates, T-SQL case conversion, metadata fixes, or quick content corrections
 - **Ollama** runs completely offline with no API costs

-**Note:** PSOpenAI is a PowerShell module wrapper (not a CLI), providing capabilities that agentic tools don't yet support like image editing, video generation, and text-to-speech.
+> **Note:** PSOpenAI is a PowerShell module wrapper (not a CLI), providing capabilities that agentic tools don't yet support like image editing, video generation, and text-to-speech.

-**Tool Name Change:** As of v1.0.5, `ClaudeCode` has been renamed to `Claude` and `GitHubCopilot` to `Copilot` for simplicity.
+> **Tool Name Change:** As of v1.0.5, `ClaudeCode` has been renamed to `Claude` and `GitHubCopilot` to `Copilot` for simplicity.
 The old names still work as aliases for backward compatibility.

 ---

-## Core Concepts
+# How it works

-### The Three-Step Process
+## The three-step process

 Every aitools operation follows the same pattern: